 Starting in 2019, under this new policy, CMS will “allow supplemental benefits if they compensate for physical impairments, diminish the impact of injuries or health conditions, and/or reduce avoidable emergency room utilization.”

-By expanding the definition for supplemental benefits, CMS opens the door for MA plans to more directly address social determinants of health.
+By expanding the definition for supplemental benefits, CMS opens the door for MA plans to address social determinants of health more directly.
 One such social determinant is transportation.
-RoundTrip can help improve the quality of more patients’ lives, specifically those with MA plans.
+Roundtrip can help improve the quality of more patients’ lives, specifically those with MA plans.
 We can offer more reliable, cost-effective medical transportation for any type of transport needed.
 Other examples of redefined, health-related supplemental benefits that increase health and improve quality of life include: